 - Building partnerships for the development, dissemination, and implementation of evidence-based measures, initiatives, and programs.

 - Developing a robust and supportive network of trained, trans-disciplinary implementation scientists.

 - The Surveillance Research Program (SRP) plans, directs, coordinates, and evaluates a program of cancer surveillance and health services research involving the collection and analysis of data and the assessment of the impact of health care delivery and other health system factors.
 The program strives to answer key questions about cancer incidence, mortality, and cancer-related health behaviors in diverse regions and populations of the U.S. The Surveillance, Epidemiology, and End Results (SEER) Program, a major component of the SRP, collects cancer data on a routine basis from designated population-based cancer registries in various areas of the country.
-The SRP includes the Surveillance Informatics Research Branch, the Data Quality, Analysis, and Interpretation Branch, and the Statistical Research and Modeling Branch.
+The SRP includes the Surveillance Informatics Research Branch, the Data Quality, Analysis, and Interpretation Branch, and the Statistical Research and Applications Branch.